 - Store them dry: Flaxseeds can spoil quickly if they come in contact with moisture.
 To prevent this, store them in a dry place away from any liquids or water.

-- Keep them in an airtight container: whole or ground flaxseeds should be stored in an airtight container to prevent them from oxidizing the fatty acids in the seeds.
+- Keep them in an airtight container: Whole or ground flaxseeds should be stored in an airtight container to prevent them from oxidizing the fatty acids in the seeds.

-- Store them in the fridge or freezer: Ground flaxseed can oxidize and turn rancid quickly when it’s exposed to heat, air, or moisture.
-To keep the flaxseed or flaxseed meal fresh for longer, it is best to store them in the refrigerator or freezer in an airtight container.
+- Store them in the fridge or freezer: Ground flaxseed can oxidize and turn rancid quickly when it's exposed to heat, air, or moisture.
+To keep the flaxseed or flaxseed meal fresh for longer, it is best to store it in the refrigerator or freezer in an airtight container.
 The lower temperatures and shielding from the light will help prevent spoiling.
 Even if the package has not been opened, the refrigerator is the best location to store your flaxseeds.

 ★ Like this recipe?
 FOLLOW ME on Facebook, Instagram, Pinterest, and Youtube for more quick & easy recipes.